tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 **Location –** Does the Bitcoin exchange offer service in your country?
 P2P exchanges like [LocalBitcoins](http://buybitcoinww.co/local_bitcoins){:rel="nofollow"} work in most countries, while most other services are limited to certain countries.

 **Fees –** How much does the exchange charge for its services?
-ATMs have the highest fees at about 7% per transaction.
+ATMs have the highest fees at 5-10% per transaction.
 Brokers and P2P exchanges usually charge a flat fee of around 1%.
 Exchanges generally have the lowest fees at about 0.2-0.5% per trade.

 **Payment Method –** How can you pay for the bitcoins?
 We cover this in depth in the next section.